 The GALAXY STUDIOS GROUP is a cluster of companies dedicated to the fine arts of film, music and sound technology.
-We are situated in Belgium and for more than twenty five years our studio complex has been a world class beacon of advanced technology for sound recording.
+We are situated in Belgium and for more than thirty-five years our studio complex has been a world class beacon of advanced technology for sound recording and film post-production.

 Seven years ago we expanded the services to include a wide range of film and TV post-production services in sound, picture and music.
 Our studios originated the ultimate immersive sound format Auro-3D.
 It is the home base for Auro Technologies its driving force software development company.